 Cenni et al (2006) Differential effect of cannabinoid agonists and endocannabinoids on histamine release from distinct regions of the rat brain.
 Eur J Neurosci 24 1633 PMID: 17004927

 Do you know of a great paper that uses (R)-(+)-Methanandamide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for (R)-(+)-Methanandamide